archivesunleashed/aut-docs/Spark-Installing-Spark-Notebook-on-a-Cloud-Computer.md

+# Installing Spark Notebook on a Cloud Computer

 You might want a bit more power than you can get on your local computer.
 If so, read on to learn how to deploy warcbase on a Linux or cloud machine.
 For a linux machine, you may want to skip to Step Four below.

 This is a walkthrough for installing Warcbase and Spark on a Ubuntu_14.04_Trusty x86_64 (QCOW2) image provided for Compute Canada.
 Presumably Amazon EC2 would provide a similar sort of experience.
 For more information on Warcbase, [check out the repository here](https://github.com/lintool/warcbase).